sguha00/priced-in/README.md

-# 🤖 Priced In - Autonomous AI Trading Agent
+# 🤖 Priced In

-An autonomous AI-powered stock trading agent that executes trades every hour with the goal of multiplying an initial investment of $1,000.
-Built with OpenAI's Agents framework and runs automatically via GitHub Actions.
+An autonomous AI-powered stock trading agent that executes trades on GitHub Actions, built with OpenAI's Agents framework.

 <!-- auto start -->